arlo47/discord-plex-bot/README.md

 ## TODO

-- date util wrapper
-- tests for bot module
+- figure out how to test bot module
-- restructure API using presenter pattern
-- send webhook image in AttachmentBuilder
+- integration test on POST webhook
-- type for event file variables as object
-- union type of discord.js events & plex webhooks events
-- auto bump version based on keyword in commit messages
+- auto bump version with conventional commits
+- think of better structure for API

 ## Documentation